-Imagine you’re a newly expecting mother, one who has dreamed of having a baby for so long.
+Imagine you’re expecting a baby - you’re a newly expecting mother, one who has dreamed of having a baby for so long.
 Imagine the positive pregnancy test, the doctor confirming you’re pregnant, and the boundless joy that brings.

 Imagine telling your partner, and the giddy excitement you share together over this enormous news.